 Reduce the number of, and better define the roles within, the data governance framework

-Stage Two: Recommend Actionable Improvements (In Progress)
+Stage Two: Recommend Actionable Improvements (Complete)

 A Data Governance Council was established in April 2020 to work on Stage Two of data governance revitalization.
 The council has identified the following areas of focus for their work in 2020: